xiaorui-23/chat_flutter/README_US.md

 # flutter_chat

-This is a component package developed purely for `dart` to display chat record lists, supporting the basic content display of images, files, voice, and text.
+This is a component package developed purely for `dart` to display chat record lists, supporting the basic content display of images, files, voice, video, and text.

 <br/>